revi-here/PimaIndianDiabetes/README.md

 ## Diabetic Count across different age groups.
 ![Diabetic Count](images/diabetic_count.png 'Diabetic Count')
+<b>Women in the age group 30-50 have higher count of diabetics.
+Young women in the age 21-30 has a low percentage(less than 30%) of diabetics dignosis.
+Women over the age 70 cannot be analyzed because of almost no supporting data.(only 1 available)</b>

 ## Average measures across different age groups.
 ![Average measures](images/average_agegroup.png 'Average measures')
 <b>BMI, BloodPressure, Glucose and all other variables except Insulin seems to be consistent with age.